 We are truly passionate about offering children of all ages all the benefits of outdoor learning and nature connection, the very best of early childhood care, experience and education.

-We are a fully outdoor nursery, and we explore and learn and experience our local natural environments, with two private woodlands for daily forest nursery and a wonderfully natural diverse beach for coastal school provision.
+We are an outdoor nursery, and we explore and learn and experience our local natural environments, with two private woodlands for daily forest nursery and a wonderfully natural diverse beach for coastal school provision.

 We have daily small group excursions where our children and team develop a sense of belonging to the rivers, meadows, streams, heathland, parkland and connect with our local villages through visits to our churches, libraries, museums and more, with indoor spaces to cosy up when we need to.

 Little Birds deliver the EYFS through a child led, expert adult extended approach, which draws inspiration from the Reggio Emilia and Swedish Skogsmulle and Forest schools approach.

 We are open 52 weeks per year, from 8am - 6pm, with sessional provision.

 We can offer full or term time only places, and offer uncomplicated 15 and 30 hours funded provision, which we can stretch over the year for 2,3 and 4 year olds.

 We are based at Amberley Museum, West Sussex.

 We believe all children are confident, capable, resilient and powerful.